CARV-ICS-FORTH/tebis/Setup.md

-# Kreon
+# Tebis

-This document focuses on setting up a development environment for the distributed of Kreon on a local machine.
+This document focuses on setting up a development environment for the distributed of Tebis on a local machine.

 ## Set up Development Environment

-Kreon uses RDMA for all network communication, which requires support from the network interface to run.
+Tebis uses RDMA for all network communication, which requires support from the network interface to run.
 A software implementation (soft-RoCE) exists and can run on all network interfaces.